alangarf/alangarf.github.io/_posts/2017-04-08-gettin-somewhere-rc201704.md

 # UGH, you're kidding me.

-It seems like the issue I had with the other 28C64s wasn't timing or bad code, it was a plan and simple dry joint somewhere on this board causing all the issues. :(
+It seems like the issue I had with the other 28C64s wasn't timing or bad code, it was a plain and simple dry joint somewhere on this board causing all the issues. :(

 I mean expecting a 27 year old board that spent at least 10 years bouncing